EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Introduction

-We evaluate EvoAgent's performance in Minecraft \cite{fan2022minedojo}, a popular open-world environment.
-Extensive experiments demonstrate EvoAgent’s superiority: compared with existing methods, EvoAgent can achieve an average success rate improvement of 105{\%} and reduce ineffective actions by more than 6x.
-Ablation studies confirm that our Continual WM contributes 72{\%} of the performance gain by enabling coherent knowledge integration.
-We also evaluate the generalization of EvoAgent in the Atari environment \cite{bellemare2013arcade}.
-The contributions of this paper are summarized as follows: \begin{itemize} \item We propose EvoAgent, which can autonomously complete various LH tasks across various environments through self-planning, self-control, and self-reflection, without human intervention. \item We build a novel continual WM for EvoAgent, which can autonomously update the multimodal experience pool and world knowledge through closed-loop dynamics. \item We conduct extensive experiments on Minecraft and Atair to validate the superiority of EvoAgent, where the proposed EvoAgent can achieve an average success rate improvement of 105{\%} and reduce ineffective actions by more than 6x compared with existing methods. \end{itemize}
+We evaluate EvolvingAgent's performance in Minecraft \cite{fan2022minedojo}, a popular open-world environment.
+Extensive experiments demonstrate EvolvingAgent’s superiority: compared with existing methods, EvolvingAgent can achieve an average success rate improvement of 111.74{\%} and reduce ineffective actions by more than 6x.
+We also evaluate the generalization of EvolvingAgent in the Atari environment \cite{bellemare2013arcade}; EvolvingAgent outperforms existing methods and achieves human-level performance in some tasks.
+The contributions are summarized as follows: \begin{itemize} \item We propose EvolvingAgent, a curriculum self-evolving agent, which can autonomously complete various LH tasks across environments through self-planning, self-control, and self-reflection, without human intervention. \item We design a novel continual WM for EvolvingAgent, building planner-controller-reflector closed-loop dynamic to autonomously update multimodal experiences and world knowledge. \item We conduct extensive experiments on Minecraft.
+EvolvingAgent can achieve an average success rate improvement of 111.74{\%}, reduce ineffective actions by more than 6x, and generalize to the Atari environment with human-level performance. \end{itemize}